Franz Kline: Later work

-Kline's first one-man show took place between October 16 and November 4, 1950, at the Egan Gallery, 63 East 57th Street, and consisted of eleven abstract paintings.
+Kline's first one-man show took place between October 16 and November 4, 1950, at New York's Charles Egan Gallery, and consisted of eleven abstract paintings.
 Color was a rare element in the paintings: brown underpainting near the bottom of Nijinsky and fleeting hints of green in Leda.
 The paintings displayed a variety of compositions and moods, but they all had one defining trait: Kline's signature style of black on white.
-In the early 1950s his work appeared very much inspired by French painter Pierre Soulages, who had exhibited in Betty Parsons' gallery in New York in 1949.
-In the late 1930s in London, Kline had called himself a "black and white man", but not until the Egan Gallery show had the accuracy of this phase become clear to others.
-Because of Kline's impact and his concrete style, Kline was dubbed the "black and white artist", a label which stuck with the artist, and by which he would occasionally feel restricted.
-Kline's first one-man show was a pivotal event in Kline's career as it marked the virtually simultaneous beginning and end of Kline's major invention as an abstract artist.
-At the age of forty, Kline had secured a personal style which he had already mastered.
-There were no real ways for Kline to further his investigation; he only had the potential to replicate the style he had already mastered.
+In the early 1950s, his work appeared very much inspired by French painter Pierre Soulages, who had exhibited in Betty Parsons' gallery in New York in 1949.
+In the late 1930s in London, Kline had called himself a "black and white man," but not until the Egan Gallery show had the accuracy of this phase become clear to others.
+Because of his impact and his concrete style, Kline was dubbed the "black and white artist," a label that stuck with the artist and by which he would occasionally feel restricted.
+The Egan show was a pivotal event in Kline's career as it marked the virtually simultaneous beginning and end of his major invention as an abstract artist.
+At the age of forty, Kline had secured a personal style that he had already mastered.
+There were no real ways for him to further his investigation; he had the potential only to replicate the style he had already mastered.
 To move on, there was only one logical direction for Kline to go: back to color, the direction he was headed at the time of his premature death from heart failure.

-In the later 1950s, in such paintings as Requiem (1958), Kline began experimenting with more complex chiaroscuro instead of focusing on a strict monochromatic palette.
-Then in 1958, he reintroduced the use of color in his work through colorful accents in his black and white paintings.
+In the late 1950s, in such paintings as Requiem (1958), Kline began experimenting with more complex chiaroscuro instead of focusing on a strict monochromatic palette.
+Then, in 1958, he reintroduced the use of color in his work through colorful accents in his black-and-white paintings.
 This exploration back to color-use was still in development when Kline died in 1962.
-A digital catalogue raisonne on "Franz Kline Paintings, 1950-1962" was recently published by the Hauser & Wirth Institute using the Navigating.art platform.
+In 2022, a digital catalogue raisonné on "Franz Kline Paintings, 1950–1962" was published by the Hauser & Wirth Institute using the Navigating.art platform.